freeorion/freeorion/BUILD.md

  * On MacOS:
    * The [FreeOrionSDK v14] is downloaded automatically when CMake creates the build environment.
+ * For Android:
+   * Download the [FreeOrionSDK v14] of appropriate architecture and Python standard library from the FreeOrionSDK respository releases.
  * Linux and other Operating Systems:
    * Install build and runtime dependencies by the preferred way for the respective OS.